LabZoneSK/dev-test/README.md

 # Labzone - FE Developer Skill Test

-A simple test app to ascertain developer skill-level.

 The challenge is to create a basic app using HTML, CSS, JavasScript - React.js and the Flickr API.